 Ever since the human race has lived in communities and farmed the land, water management has been a key factor in the well-being and prosperity of a community.
 Settlements not immediately near a freshwater source dug shafts into underground water tables to create wells and cisterns were also created to collect rainwater so that it could be used at a later date.
 Underground aqueducts and those built as bridges on the surface, however, allowed communities not only to access clean and fresh water but to live further from a water source and to utilise land which would otherwise have been unusable for agriculture.

 Where Were the Earliest Aqueducts?

 The earliest and simplest aqueducts were constructed of lengths of inverted clay tiles and sometimes pipes which channelled water over a short distance and followed the contours of the land.
 The earliest examples of these date from the Minoan civilization on Crete in the early 2nd millennium BCE and from contemporary Mesopotamia.
 Aqueducts were also an important feature of Mycenaean settlements in the 14th century BCE, ensuring autonomy against siege for the acropolis of Mycenae and the fortifications at Tiryns.

 Aqueducts in Mesopotamia

 Another important innovation in water management was qanats.
 These probably originated from Persia (or perhaps Arabia) and were large underground galleries which collected groundwater.
 Tunnels at a lower level than the reservoir and often several kilometres in length then channelled off the water via the force of gravity.
-Qanats were present throughout the ancient world from Egypt to China.
+Such underground aqueducts as the Qanats were present throughout the ancient world from Egypt to China.